Roswel-labs/UA-ModelCompiler/README.md

 This ModelCompiler is used to generate the content of the [Nodeset GitHub repository](https://github.com/OPCFoundation/UA-Nodeset).

 This ModelCompiler is used to generate the content of the [.NET Samples GitHub repository](https://github.com/OPCFoundation/UA-.NETStandard-Samples).

+## Added stuff:
+- UaModeler folder
+  - this folder contains example generated project which can be used for the ModelCompiler generation of classes and other files.
+- run.sh
+  - optimized for mac generation, future versions in progress

+*Generally only the xml is needed, you can even generate this type of xml with the [opcua-modeler](https://github.com/FreeOpcUa/opcua-modeler)*